Retrospective Sparse Attention for Efficient Long-Context Generation: Overview

-\subsubsection{Overview.}
+This paper introduces novel method that retrospectively revises past attention outputs with new KV entries, enabling long-context models to correct accumulated approximation errors efficiently.
+To facilitate reproducibility, we provide the complete source code as a downloadable repository along with documentation detailing evaluation procedures.
+All benchmark datasets used in our experiments are publicly available, and we provide the scripts employed during evaluation to ensure consistency with our reported results.
+We provide further clarification and an extended analysis of our theoretical claims in the appendix.
+In particular, we elaborate on the underlying assumptions, present additional derivations that were omitted from the main text for brevity, and supplement our arguments with supporting empirical evidence where appropriate.
+These resources allow independent researchers to reliably replicate and validate our findings.

+\section{Overview}

 This appendix provides supplementary material for our manuscript, ``Retrospective Sparse Attention for Efficient Long-Context Generation.''
-It includes additional implementation details and theoretical analysis that complement Sec.~3 of the main article, and provides detailed descriptions of the experimental settings.
-Sec.~\ref{app:implementation} describes additional implementation details of the main RetroAttention algorithm, including attention output updates and the retrospective mask logic.
-In Sec.~\ref{app:linear_overhead}, extending the discussion in Sec.~3.5 of the main paper, we elaborate on the overhead analysis for linear layers, showing that the additional latency remains negligible due to their memory-bound nature.
-In addition to the memory traffic discussion in Sec.
-3.5, Sec.~\ref{app:memory_footprint} quantifies RetroAttention's memory footprint.
-Lastly, Sec.~\ref{app:dataset} outlines dataset statistics, prompt formats, and experimental configurations for our latency and accuracy evaluations.
+It includes additional implementation details and theoretical analysis that complement Section~\ref{sec:proposed_approach}, and provides detailed descriptions of the motivation and experimental settings.
+Section~\ref{app:motivation} discusses the motivation behind our method in detail with additional experimental evidence.
+Section~\ref{app:implementation} describes additional implementation details of the main RetroAttention algorithm, including attention output updates and the retrospective mask logic.
+In Section~\ref{app:linear_overhead}, extending the discussion in Section~\ref{subsec:overhead} of the main paper, we elaborate on the overhead analysis for linear layers, showing that the additional latency remains negligible due to their memory-bound nature.
+Section~\ref{app:memory_footprint} quantifies RetroAttention's memory footprint in addition to the memory traffic discussion in Section~\ref{subsec:overhead}.
+Section~\ref{app:dataset} outlines dataset statistics, prompt formats, and experimental configurations for our latency and accuracy evaluations.
+Lastly, Section~\ref{app:longcontext} shows evaluation results on long-context input benchmarks.